yext/answers-search-ui/README.md

       label: 'Relevance'
     }
   ],
+  // Required: the vertical key used
+  verticalKey: 'KM',
   // Optional: the selector used for options in the template, defaults to '.yxt-SortOptions-optionSelector'
   optionSelector: '.yxt-SortOptions-optionSelector',
-  // Optional: if true, triggers a search on each change to a filter, defaults to false
+  // Optional: if true, triggers a resorts on each change to the sort options,
+  // if false the component also renders an apply button that applies the sort, defaults to false
   searchOnChange: false,
   // Optional: Show a reset button, defaults to false
   showReset: false,